David Cronenberg: Filmography

-Commercials

 Awards and recognition

 Cronenberg has appeared on various "Greatest Director" lists.
 In 2004, Science Fiction magazine Strange Horizons named him the second greatest director in the history of the genre, ahead of better known directors such as Steven Spielberg, James Cameron, Jean-Luc Godard, and Ridley Scott.
 In the same year, The Guardian listed him 9th on their list of "The world's 40 best directors".
-In 2007, Total Film named him as the 17th greatest director of all-time.
+In 2007, Total Film named him as the 17th greatest director of all time.
 Film professor Charles Derry, in his overview of the horror genre Dark Dreams, called the director one of the most important in his field, and that "no discussion of contemporary horror film can conclude without reference to the films of David Cronenberg."

 Cronenberg received the Special Jury Prize at the 1996 Cannes Film Festival for Crash.
 In 1999, he was inducted onto Canada's Walk of Fame, awarded the Silver Bear Award at the 49th Berlin International Film Festival. and that November received the Governor General's Performing Arts Award, Canada's highest honour in the performing arts.

 In 2002, he was made an Officer of the Order of Canada, and was promoted to Companion of the Order of Canada (the order's highest rank) in 2014.
 In 2006 he was awarded the Cannes Film Festival's lifetime achievement award, the Carrosse d'Or.
 In 2009 Cronenberg received the Légion d'honneur from the government of France.
 The following year Cronenberg was named an honorary patron of the University Philosophical Society, Trinity College Dublin.
 In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal.

 The opening of the "David Cronenberg: Evolution" Toronto International Film Festival (TIFF) exhibition occurred on October 30, 2013.
 Held at the TIFF Bell Lightbox venue, the exhibition paid tribute to the director's entire filmmaking career and the festival's promotional material referred to Cronenberg as "one of Canada's most prolific and iconic filmmakers".
 The exhibition was shown internationally following the conclusion of the TIFF showing on January 19, 2014.

 In 2014, he was made a Member of the Order of Ontario in recognition for being "Canada's most celebrated internationally acclaimed filmmaker".

 In April 2018, it was announced that Cronenberg would receive the honorary Golden Lion at the 75th Venice International Film Festival.